|

 feature of this format is that ovsdb-tool(1) makes it easy for

-since the last time it was compacted.
-This feature is often
+the last time it was compacted.
+This feature is often useful for

-7047.
-They are often stored in files with an extension
+They are often stored in files with an extension .ovsschema.
+An

-.ovsschema.
-An on-disk database in OVSDB includes a schema and
+on-disk database in OVSDB includes a schema and data, embedding

-data, embedding both into a single file.
-The Open vSwitch
+both into a single file.
+The Open vSwitch utility ovsdb-tool has

-first is its name, which is also the name used in JSON-RPC calls
+is its name, which is also the name used in JSON-RPC calls to

-to identify a database based on that schema.
-For example, the
+identify a database based on that schema.
+For example, the schema

-Schema names begin with a letter or an underscore, followed by
+names begin with a letter or an underscore, followed by any number

-any number of letters, underscores, or digits.
-The ovsdb-tool
+of letters, underscores, or digits.
+The ovsdb-tool commands

-commands schema-name and db-name extract the schema name from a
+schema-name and db-name extract the schema name from a schema or

 An OVSDB schema also has a version of the form x.y.z e.g. 1.2.3.